Ashdod-Yam: Hellenistic through Byzantine period

-This arrangement persisted throughout the Byzantine period, when the port town actually overshadowed in importance its former mother-city further inland: the bishops of Azotos present at the council of 325 and the council of Jerusalem in 536 seem to have resided in Azotos Paralios rather than in Azotos Mesogeios.
+This arrangement persisted throughout the Byzantine period, when the port town actually overshadowed in importance its former mother-city further inland: the bishops of Azotos present at the First Council of Nicaea in 325 and the council of Jerusalem in 536 seem to have resided in Azotos Paralios rather than in Azotos Mesogeios.
 Remains from Azotos Paralios of the Byzantine period, including a 1.500-year-old Greek dedication to a large church, were found over 2 km north of the inland Iron Age site.
 The inscription was discovered between two modern houses, about a mile from the coast.
 According to a medieval Christian Georgian calendar, a four-line Greek mosaic inscription dated back to "the 3rd indiction, year 292", which corresponds to the 6th century AD on the Gregorian calendar.
 The 6th-century Madaba Map shows both cities under their respective names.
 The prominence of Hellenised, then Christian Azotus continued until the 7th century, when it came under Muslim rule.
 The city was represented at the Council of Chalcedon by Heraclius of Azotus.

 A chancel screen from a synagogue from the 6th century CE testifies to the existence of a Jewish community at Ashdod-Yam during the Byzantine period.

 In November 2017, archaeologists discovered a church, later fully excavated and called “Church of the Deaconesses.”
 An inscription was discovered between two modern houses, about a mile from the coast.
 According to a medieval Christian Georgian calendar, a four-line Greek mosaic inscription dated back to "the 3rd indiction, year 292", which corresponds to the 6th century AD on the Gregorian calendar.
 Archaeologists thought they could have found the remains of the Roman-Byzantine city of Ashdod-Yam.
 In 2021 excavations at the site of a Byzantine-era Christian basilica revealed "splendid" mosaics and tombs dug beneath the floors.
 The mosaics provide evidence of women serving as ministers and deacons of the church.
 The burials included mass-graves of bodies covered in lime, believed to have been used to inter victims of the Plague of Justinian.